-Vietnamese journalist Le Anh Hung, a frequent contributor to the U.S. Congress-funded broadcaster Voice of America, is being held at Hanoi’s Thuong Tin prison awaiting trial on charges of “abusing democratic freedoms” to infringe on the interests of the state.
-Hung had criticized then-new cybersecurity legislation in a VOA commentary days before his arrest.
+Vietnamese journalist Le Anh Hung, a frequent contributor to the U.S. Congress-funded broadcaster Voice of America, is in Hanoi’s Thuong Tin prison awaiting trial on charges of “abusing democratic freedoms” to infringe on the interests of the state.
+Hung criticized then-new cybersecurity legislation in a VOA commentary days before his arrest.
 Since his detention, he has been involuntarily admitted to a psychiatric hospital three times.

 Hung, a VOA contributor and prominent independent blogger, was detained on July 5, 2018, on suspicion of "abusing democratic freedoms" to infringe on the interests of the state, an offense under Article 331 of the revised 2015 criminal code, news reports said.

 News reports noted that Hung had criticized Vietnam’s new cybersecurity legislation in a VOA commentary in the days before his arrest.
 The legislation significantly expanded the state’s power to censor and control the Internet.

 Other reports noted that before his arrest, Hung had posted on social media an open letter that was critical of Communist Party officials for proposing a new law on special economic zones that critics have claimed would undermine national sovereignty.
 The proposed law sparked nationalistic protests across the country in late June, news reports said.

 Hung is also a member of the Independent Journalists Association of Vietnam, a local group of journalists who work outside of the state-dominated mainstream media, the group’s president, Pham Chi Dung, told CPJ in an email.

 Hung’s lawyer, Nguyen Van Mieng, said the journalist was in good health and spirits after an October 11, 2018 prison visit, according to The 88 Project, an advocacy group that monitors the status of Vietnamese political prisoners.